 - For each patient, remove paragraphs not applicable to their surgery.

 - Save the templates of the surgery letter to a patient in a folder or on your network and label them appropriately.

 - Create one folder for each surgeon / surgery type / hospital.

 Use a mail merge to automatically produce multiple patient letters from a single template and a data source.
 You can use any word processor and data source software.
 In this guide we’ll explain how to write a letter to a patient using two of the most popular programs – Microsoft Word and Microsoft Excel.

 - Use Microsoft Word to draft a concise generic patient letter.
 Collaborate with your coworkers to ensure that they can use the letter as well, to eliminate the need for multiple versions.
 Make sure that formatting is perfect, the font is large enough for the visually impaired, and the logo is up-to-date.

 - Leave blank spaces where information will differ from letter to letter, e.g. patient first name, surgeon name, procedure name, date, hospital, etc.

-- Name the document appropriately and save it on the office network where everyone who needs it can easily access it.
+- Name the document appropriately eg. Surgery Letter to Patient and save it on the office network where everyone who needs it can easily access it.

-- Reopen the patient letter template in Word.
+- Reopen the letter for a patient in Word.

 - Select Select Recipients > Use an Existing List.
 Select the Excel file containing the patient letter data.
 An Open Workbook dialog box will appear.
 Click OK.